 The surname Birchbey was first found in West Yorkshire or North Yorkshire at Birkby, townships and parishes.
 The North Yorkshire location is presumably the oldest at it dates back to the Domesday Book of 1086 where it was first listed as Bretebi.
 Both place names mean "farmstead or village of the Britons."
 One of the first records of the name was William de Bretteby, who was listed in the Assize Rolls of Yorkshire in 1219.
 Years later, William Birtby was listed again in Yorkshire in 1462.
 Conjecturally, the surname is descended from the tenant of the lands of Birkby near Huddersfield held by the King's steward, who was recorded in the Domesday Book census of 1086.

 Early History of the Birchbey family

-Another 217 words (16 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birchbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birchbey research.
+Another 109 words (8 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birchbey History in all our PDF Extended History products and printed products wherever possible.

 Birchbey Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Birchbey include Birkby, Berkby, Beckby, Bickby, Birkbie, Birkbee, Bickbie, Burkby, Burkbie, Birkbye, Birchby, Berchby and many more.